-The authorized purchases list is used to reduce the number of smaller purchases going to City Council for approval.
+The Authorized Purchases List (APL) is used to reduce the number of smaller purchases going to City Council for approval.
 Finance will work with the departments during the annual budget process to develop an authorized purchases list for City Council approval prior to the start of each fiscal year.